ronni7/Train-Your-Memo/README.md

 # 3 Installation
 # 4 Gameplay
 Train Your Memo is a PC desktop game

 1.Technologies
 Client Side:
--Java
--JavaFX
--CSS
+- Java
+- JavaFX
+- CSS
 Server(REST API)
--Spring-Boot
+- Spring-Boot
--Hibernate JPA
+- Hibernate JPA
-2.Structure
+2. Structure
 rest api folder contains REST API files, its excluded from client part, so it runs as a standalone application other files are client application
-Both application have been developed using Intellij IDEA Premium IDE REST API deployed using Apache Tomcat Application Server, connected through IDE and run as embedded In that part, MySQL database is used, also deployed locally with Apache 3 Installation
+Both application have been developed using Intellij IDEA Premium IDE REST API deployed using Apache Tomcat Application Server, connected through IDE and run as embedded In that part, MySQL database is used, also deployed locally with Apache
+3. Installation
 REST API is built using Maven, so the project can be cloned and created from pom.xml Database can be created using bazatestowa.db from package Database Client-side is not built with Maven it needs to be copy-pasted into JavaFx type project(hope it will work same as for me).
 Also, it uses GSON library from 'libs' package, so it needs to be added into project's structure class path